jadaquandt/Hephaestus/mcfarlandintro.md

    * __Philosopher__
      * Love to find the meaning of things when possible
      * Like to explore others' frames of reference
-     * Believe in equity, equality, and humane treatment of others
+     * Believe in equity, equality, and humane treatment of all others

    * __Punster__
      * Expect many groaners!